-The Annie E. Casey Foundation’s 2020 KIDS COUNT Data Book ranks Alabama 47th in overall child well-being as compared with other states across the nation.
-The Data Book uses 16 indicators with data from 2000 to 2018 and ranks each state across four domains: health, education, economic well-being and family and community.
+The Annie E. Casey Foundation’s 2022 KIDS COUNT Data Book ranks Alabama 46th in overall child well-being as compared with other states across the nation.
+Massachusetts and New Hampshire received this year’s top rankings, while only Nevada, Mississippi, Louisiana and New Mexico ranked lower than Alabama.